nathanpeck/ecs-patterns-vitepress/pattern/target-tracking-scale-ecs-service-cloudformation/index.md

 #### See Also

-- Consider [setting up a target tracking auto scaling rule](/target-tracking-scale-ecs-service-cloudformation) for your service if you want an even easier way to keep utilization near a specific target as your service scales up.
+- If you are running a smaller service, or want to have more precise control over how your service scales in response to load then consider [setting up a step scaling policy](/scale-ecs-service-cloudformation).